RKrahl/photoidx/doc/src/cli.selectopts.rst

       The first example selects all images that are tagged with ``Tokyo``, ``Imperial_Palace``, and with ``Cherry_blossoms``.
-      The second example selects images that tagged with ``Tokyo``, but not with ``Ginza``.
+      The second example selects images tagged with ``Tokyo``, but not with ``Ginza``.
 The last example selects images that have no tags at all.

    ``--date DATE``
       Select images by creation date.  *DATE* may either be a single